 The index focuses on Asian technology companies, including online retailers and communications companies.
 Japanese companies are not included.

-Since listing, total returns have come to just under 20%.
+Since listing total returns have come to about 40 20%.

 Source: BetaShares Website

-For investors who want to follow expert advice to diversify their holdings but don’t have the time or temperament to pick their stocks, ETFs provide an alternative to stock picking.
+For investors who want to follow the expert advice to diversify their holdings but do not have the time nor the temperament to pick their own stocks, ETFs provide an alternative to stock picking.

-Some ETFs track whole indices, like the S&P 500, and others target specific sectors, countries, bonds, and dividend payers.
+There are ETS that track whole indices, like the S&P 500 and there are ETFs targeted to specific sectors, countries, bonds, dividend payers and more.

 FAQs